Iran–Israel proxy conflict: 2006 War

+Evolving Iranian support to Hamas

 During and immediately after the Gaza War, the Israeli Air Force, with the assistance of Israeli commandos, was reported to have allegedly carried out three airstrikes against Iranian arms being smuggled to Hamas through Sudan, as Iran launched an intensive effort to supply Hamas with weapons and ammunition.
 Israel hinted that it was behind the attacks.
 Two truck convoys were destroyed, and an arms-laden ship was sunk in the Red Sea.

 On 4 November 2009, Israel captured a ship in the eastern Mediterranean Sea and its cargo of hundreds of tons of weapons allegedly bound from Iran to Hezbollah.